syncfusion-content/wpf-docs/wpf/TabSplitter/Interactive-Features.md

  There are two types of panel Items:

 * TopPanelItems: consists of collection of pages that are placed at the top panel of the TabSplitter
-* BottomPanelItems: consists of collection of pages that are placed at the bottom panel of the TabSplitter
+* BottomPanelItems: consists of collection of pages that are placed at the bottom panel of the TabSplitter

  The following code example can be used to add Panel Items to the TabSplitter Item:

 {% highlight xml %}
+[XAML]